ufechner7/KiteViewer/README.md

 bash -ci "$(curl -fsSL https://raw.githubusercontent.com/abelsiqueira/jill/master/jill.sh)"
 ```

-A fast PC with 8 GB RAM (min.
-4 GB) is recommended.
+At least a dual core PC or MAC with 4 GB RAM is required.
 OpenGL, version 3.3 or higher must be working.

 It should work on Windows, Linux and Mac, but until now only tested on Linux